 Medieval manuscripts preserve stories of faith, romance, history, and knowledge, but their texts and luxurious illuminations can reveal more sinister narratives as well.
 Often created for the privileged classes, such books nevertheless provide glimpses of the marginalized and powerless peoples and highlight their tenuous places in society.
 Attitudes toward women and gender non-conforming individuals, Jews and Muslims, the poor, and the foreign peoples beyond European borders can be discerned through caricature and polemical imagery, as well as by erasure and censorship.

 The exhibition will run from January 30 to April 7, 2018.

 Here are a few recommended resources and readings for further background on this topic from an academic and museum perspective:

 From the curators

-Kristen Collins, “Resonance and Reuse: The Reinvention of a Late-Romanesque Vita Christi in Fifteenth-Century East Anglia” (forthcoming publication)
+Kristen Collins, “Resonance and Reuse: The Reinvention of a Late-Romanesque Vita Christi in Fifteenth-Century East Anglia”, British Art Studies, issues 6, 2017.

 Kristen Collins, “Madness and Innocence: Reading the Infancy Cycle of a Romanesque Vita Christi,” in St. Albans and the Markyate Psalter: Seeing and Reading in Twelfth-Century England, eds.
-Kristen Collins and Matthew Fisher.
-Kalamazoo: Medieval Institute Publications, forthcoming.
+Kristen Collins and Matthew Fisher (Kalamazoo: Medieval Institute Publications, 2018), 307-347.